psychemedia/storytelling-notes/gwion-bach.md

 Nor Gwion, nor the boy, was there.

 The fire was dead, the cauldron cold,
-And in it lay, in sleep uproUed,
+And in it lay, in sleep uprolled,
 Fair as the morning-star, a child,
 That woke, and stretched its arms, and smiled.